eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.8 QES Remote Creation Service Providers

-The EUDI Wallet will allow the User to create free-of-charge Qualified Electronic Signatures over any data.
-This will also enhance the use of the EUDI Wallet for signing, in a natural and convenient way.
+The Wallet Unit will allow the User to create free-of-charge Qualified Electronic Signatures over any data.
+This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
 The creation of Qualified Electronic Signature or Seal by means of the EUDI Wallet can be reached by several ways:

-- the EUDI Wallet itself is certified as a qualified signature/seal creation device (QSCD), or
+- the Wallet Unit itself is certified as a qualified signature/seal creation device (QSCD), or

-- the EUDI Wallet implements secure authentication and electronic signature or an electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.
+- the Wallet Unit implements secure authentication and electronic signature or an electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.

 In figure 1 the QESRC Service Provider can be the remote QSCD.
 As part of the ecosystem, the use of common interfaces and protocols for provisioning Qualified Electronic Signatures and Seals will create a unified European market for QTSP offering remote signature services.
 European citizens will be able to choose any QTSP without worrying about technical interoperability between them and this will enhance competition and create better QTSP services.